rbw/aiosnow/docs/reference/client/index.rst

 Client
 ======

-The :class:`~aiosnow.Client` constructor takes a set of config parameters and provides methods for interacting with ServiceNow APIs.
+The :class:`~aiosnow.Client` object provides means to interact with ServiceNow.

 API
 ---